In this series I am going to take a look at the various tv shows, film series and pieces of literature that have inspired Doctor Who.

 Throughout Who’s long history there have been a number of references to the character of Bernard Quatermass that seem to hint he is a real person in the Doctor Who universe.
 These include the following

-- In “Rememberance of the Daleks” set in 1963, round about the time of the original Quatermass serials, Bernard Quatermass is directly referenced as a real person.
+- In “Remembrance of the Daleks” set in 1963, round about the time of the original Quatermass serials, Bernard Quatermass is directly referenced as a real person.
 Military scientific advisor Dr Rachel Jensen says she wishes Bernard was here.
 Alison her colleague says in response “British Rocket Group’s Got its own problems”.
 Whilst it is not made clear that this is the Bernard Quatermass, Andrew Cartmel says that this was the intention to imply that Doctor Who and Quatermass take place in the same canon.
 This scene at the very least shows that British Rocket Group exists in the Whoniverse.

 - In the 1997 Doctor Who novel “The Dying Days” we see an elderly character who is referred to as Professor and Bernard and at one point he is introduced mid sentence as “ermass”.
-This story is set in 1997 and therefore is over 30 years after the events of Rememberance of the Daleks.
+This story is set in 1997 and therefore is over 30 years after the events of Remembrance of the Daleks.
 The author of this story Lance Parkin has stated that this was intended to be Quatermass.

 - The Tenth Doctors first story “The Christmas Invasion” actually features the British Rocket Group.
 However the organisation was only identifiable by a logo that was not clearly seen on screen.
 The tie in website created by the BBC however conformed that they were the British Rocket Group.